mgit-at/kubectl-inject/README.md

 This project should also serve as a stark reminder of the complexity of kubernetes security mechanism, because this tool will use every method to reach it's goal even if it's a results of missunderstood or hard to use kubernetes security configs.

-And will hopefully one day provided via a simple install with [kubectl plugin manager](https://krew.sigs.k8s.io/)
+And will hopefully one day provided via a simple install with [krew - kubectl plugin manager](https://krew.sigs.k8s.io/)

 ## GOALs